ppc64le/build-scripts/tensorflow/Dockerfiles/1.2.1_Ubuntu_16.04/README.md

 nstructions for Tensorflow package.

-NOTE - We are providing some patches in patches.zip file, please keep these patches and Dockerfile in the same directory e.g.  $ cd <$wdir>
+NOTE - Required patches are provided in patches.zip file, please keep these patches and Dockerfile in the same directory e.g.  $ cd <$wdir>
 	     |
              |_ Dockerfile (This is TF Dockerfile)